gargikshirsagar/coffee-website/README.md

 # ☕ Coffee Website

-A simple front-end coffee website deployed using Docker and CI/CD pipeline via Jenkins.
+This is a front-end Coffee Website designed to display coffee products and engage users.
+It demonstrates static web hosting through Docker, with automated deployment via Jenkins CI/CD.

 ## 🔧 Tech Stack
 - HTML, CSS